-I'm an avid kayaker and follow news feeds, local news reports and such on the topic.
+Kayaking can be fun, but only if you live to tell the tale!
+I'm an avid kayaker and follow news feeds and local reports on the topic.
 Every few days throughout each year, kayaking deaths are brought to my attention, some of which I'll share here.
-Consider yourself forewarned, many of these accounts are heartbreaking.
+Consider yourself forewarned—many of these accounts are heartbreaking.

-The purpose of this article is not to scare you, but rather, to alert you so that you can make good decisions both while planning a kayaking trip and while you're out on the water.
-And if you do really want to end it all in a kayak, multiple templates will be provided.
+The purpose of this article is not to scare you, but rather to alert you to the risks of kayaking so that you can make good decisions both while planning a kayaking trip and while you're out on the water.

 Let's start with incidents where kayakers have become victims of stationary objects.

-The surface of a river or creek can appear calm but moving water has far more power than most people realize.
-An excellent way to kill yourself is to get trapped between a tree or other immovable object, and moving current that can exert forces no human could possibly extricate themselves from.
-Here's one way it happens.
-This is based on a piece discovered in the Rapid City Journal, June 10th 2008:
+The surface of a river or creek can appear calm, but moving water has far more power than most people realize.
+An excellent way to kill yourself is to get trapped between a tree or other immovable object, and a moving current that can exert forces no human could possibly extricate themselves from.

 Kevin surely saw the trees as he approached the hazard and probably figured he could fit between them.
 If not, no big deal, just back out.
 Surprise!
 The current was simply too strong and forced his kayak under the trees in such a way he couldn't exit.

-September 22, 2011, Polebridge, MT.
+September 22, 2011: Here's another case (just one of hundreds of "kayaking tree deaths" in my files) from September 22, 2011 in Polebridge, MT.
 An Idaho woman, Shawna Thomas, 51, died Wednesday afternoon after the two-person inflatable sea kayak she was riding in with her husband in The North Fork River became wrapped around a tree.
 Her husband was able to extricate himself but water pressure held her under the water causing her to drown.
 Both were wearing life jackets.

 It's possible Richard was knocked out by hitting his head on a rock in the spill, but that's something we'll never know for sure; he may well have been fully conscious.
 In heavy rapids, the water flow, not your attempts to swim, usually controls your route.
 The report also didn't mention if he was wearing a life jacket or not.
 As noted in the previous example, in this type of incident a jacket may not help anyway.

-Johnny Harder, 8, and his brother Joseph, 4, died on August 30, 2011 while kayaking with their family on Big Horn Lake near Billings, Montanna.
+August 30, 2011: Johnny Harder, 8, and his brother Joseph, 4, died while kayaking with their family on Big Horn Lake near Billings, Montana.
 All eight family members were experienced kayakers, had been on the lake several times before, and were wearing personal flotation devices.

-On July 4th of this year a friend and I launched our kayaks to enjoy a loal town's fireworks display easily visible from the lake.
-As we were waiting for the fun to begin we watched other folks launch, including entire families of kayakers with kids.
-It was already dusk, yet not a single kayak was equipped with lights for night running; this into waters chock full of motorized boats filled with partiers waiting for the show.
-No doubt at least a few of the motorized boat operators were operating impaired by alcohol.
+This could very well leave your lights out for good.
+On July 4th one year, a friend and I launched our kayaks to enjoy a local town's fireworks display, which was easily visible from the lake.
+As we were waiting for the fun to begin, we watched other folks launch, including entire families of kayakers with kids.
+It was already dusk, yet not a single kayak was equipped with lights for night running...and they were launching into waters chock full of motorized boats filled with partiers waiting for the show.
+No doubt at least a few of the motorized boat operators were operating under the influence of alcohol.